 Effective management of credit risk has become increasingly critical for banks' and other financial institutions' risk management strategy to ensure that their financial health remains sound.
 Credit risk management encompasses identification, measurement, monitoring and control of the credit risk exposures.
 Financial entities can use a number of techniques to mitigate the credit risks to which they are exposed.
 For example, exposures may be collateralised by first priority claims, in whole or in part with cash or securities; a loan exposure may be guaranteed by a third party; through securitization of the exposure or through buying a credit derivative to offset various forms of credit risk.
-In the absence of credit derivatives market, the options available to the participants for controlling or transferring their credit risks are confined to the aforementioned traditional means.
-Besides providing hedge against credit risk in the existing portfolio, credit derivatives also facilitate price discovery in the credit market and help the banks and financial institutions in better pricing of the credit risk in future.
-Thus, availability of credit derivatives enables the participants to easily trade in credit risk and hive off/assume credit risk and facilitate to complete markets.
+In the absence of credit derivatives market, the options available to the participants for controlling or transferring their credit risk are confined to the aforementioned traditional means.
+Besides providing hedge against credit risk in the existing portfolio, credit derivatives also facilitate price discovery in the credit market and help the banks and financial institutions in better pricing of the credit risk in credit risk and hive off/assume credit risk and facilitate to complete markets.